 Don’t you just love smelling the coffee as you stumble down the stairs in the morning?
 Grabbing your favorite mug from the cabinet, reaching for the coffee pot, a wave of relief washing over you as you feel it’s weight while lifting it to pour?
 Me too.

-Isn’t Monday morning coffee your very favorite and your best?
-Especially MONDAYS UNINTERRUPTED BY SNOW AND PEOPLE STAYING HOME WHEN THEY SHOULD BE AT WORK AND SCHOOL?
-Me too.
+Isn’t Monday morning coffee the best?
+Especially MONDAYS UNINTERRUPTED BY SNOW AND ALL THE PEOPLE STAYING HOME WHEN THEY SHOULD BE AT WORK AND SCHOOL?

 I can’t wait for tomorrowtodaywhenever.

-I do admit that even though it messed with my psychology, I was happy for Boy who got his wish for MORE snow and MORE home late last week.
+I do admit that even though it messed with my psychology, I was happy for Boy who got his wish for MORE snow and MORE home.
 Again.
 And again.
-Until I was staring down a 4 day weekend AGAIN.
+Until I was staring down another 4 day weekend, AGAIN.
 While I tried to keep my shit together, Boy did his thing from dawn til night.
 Things like this…

 Notice the customized symbol on the flag?
 Isn’t that adorable?
 What does it mean, exactly?
 I was afraid to ask.